You don't have to be the child of a Major Leaguer to become one yourself, but hey, it certainly doesn't hurt.

 Whether these sons grew up in big league clubhouses, benefited from their father's expert coaching, or simply inherited some good genes, it's hardly rare to see familiar names from a previous generation resurface in MLB.

-When Vlad Jr. debuts, he will join some other current second-generation players, such as Cam Bedrosian (son of Steve), Delino DeShields Jr., Dee Gordon (son of Tom), Dereck Rodríguez (son of Ivan), and Travis Shaw (son of Jeff).
-Plus, more are on the way, including MLB Pipeline's No. 2 prospect, Fernando Tatis Jr., and No. 11 prospect, Bo Bichette (son of Dante).
+Vlad Jr. and Biggio (son of Hall of Famer Craig) joined current second-generation players such as Cam Bedrosian (son of Steve), Delino DeShields Jr., Dee Gordon (son of Tom), Dereck Rodríguez (son of Ivan), and Travis Shaw (son of Jeff).
+Fernando Tatis Jr., another 20-year-old son of a former big leaguer, is off to a great start with the Padres.

 But each will have some work to do in order to qualify for this list of the best father-son duos in Major League history.